Volcanoes Mount Gahinga Lodge

 Meet our specialists

-To start planning your vacation to Volcanoes Mount Gahinga Lodge
+Call us on 6469186980 to start planning your vacation to Volcanoes Mount Gahinga Lodge or take a look at our itineraries to Uganda

 Nestling in the foothills of the Virunga Volcanoes the Mount Gahinga Safari Lodge is an eco-lodge which provides the perfect base from which to track the golden monkeys or climb one of the dramatic Virunga peaks.
 It is also possible to track the gorillas in Mgahinga, Nkuringo (southern Bwindi) and hopefully in the future, Djomba in DRC.
 However, at the moment if the family of gorillas has moved over the border into the DRC you won't be able to visit them.